Rahihi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Prototype: char *_strcpy(char *dest, char *src);
+Create a program that generates random valid passwords for the program 101-crackme.

-Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+You are allowed to use the standard library

-Return value: the pointer to dest
+You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time gdb and objdump can help